Growth Hacking Basics

 You can easily get an idea of how to use growth hacking right away, from the examples above.
 But, we will go a little deeper.
 Let’s see what other strategies you can use to boost your growth:

-- Fear of missing out.
+1. Fear of missing out.
 Fear of missing out or FOMO is a great psychological trick.
-It relies on peoples’ desire not to be left out of something good.
+It relies on people’s desire not to be left out of something good.
 Because of that, there is a reason why using an invite-only system or release of a new feature, is so effective when it’s done right.

-- Reward loyal customers.
+3. Reward loyal customers.
 It’s well-known that it’s easier to retain your existing customers than acquiring the new one.
-Therefore, why not to make your loyal customers feel more special.
+Therefore, why not make your loyal customers feel more special.
 Find a way in which, those who are your long-term users or clients get benefits.
-This might bring even more effort from not so loyal and new customers to get that reward program.
+This might bring even more effort from not-so-loyal and new customers to get that reward program.

-- Affiliate or referral program.
-Great strategy for growth hacking is to offer incentives for referrals that benefit both the referrer and the new user.
+4. Affiliate or referral program.
+A great strategy for growth hacking is to offer incentives for referrals that benefit both the referrer and the new user.
 You can use affiliate marketing as a strategy to get your customers to share your product or service, and then, for every user they bring through their link, they get some money, discount or any other form of reward.
-Another great strategy to use is to offer a discount for your products for any kind of social shares.
+Another great strategy to use is to offer a discount for your products for any kind of social share.

-- Free tools.
-Great way to utilize growth hacking strategy is to create an online free tool.
+5. Free tools.
+A great way to utilize a growth hacking strategy is to create an online free tool.
 Free tools are a great way to get people to check out your website.
 What’s even better you can implement it with email marketing.
 Email marketing is a great hack tool because of its amazing ROI.
 You don’t have to spend a dime to get started.
 So, you can demand to sign up for your free tool, and your email list will skyrocket.

 More from our blog